 Navigating Through Your First Year: Check out the First Year Advising Center's recommendations for a smoother transition into college life.

 Service and Citizenship: Supports student volunteers by identifying opportunities, facilitating placement with service and citizenship opportunities, and recognizing participation in community service.

-Student Disability Resource Center: Offers a variety of accommodations and services for students with documented disabilities including learning disabilities, deaf/hard of hearing, blind/low vision, mobility limitations, ADHD, psychiatric and medical conditions.
+Student Accessibility Resources: Offers a variety of accommodations and services for students with documented disabilities including learning disabilities, deaf/hard of hearing, blind/low vision, mobility limitations, ADHD, psychiatric and medical conditions.

 Wellness Services: Provides health promotion services in the areas of alcohol abuse & misuse prevention, sexual health promotion and sexual assault prevention.

 International Affairs & Study Abroad

 UWF's Study Abroad office is an important resource for students considering embarking on a study abroad experience.
 Students can also attend Study Abroad information sessions and make appointments to meet with Study Abroad staff to receive additional guidance.
 Study Abroad is one part of the university's International Affairs division, which also oversees the Japan Center and Confucius Institute.